bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 ```

 This will take the String arguments fed at runtime by Spark-submit into the main class and create a Config instance from them with typed values.
 We then setup a Spark session instance
-with a single config override fo shuffle.partitions.
+with a single config override for shuffle.partitions.
 This is set to 1 because for the purposes of this workshop the datasets are very small, and so we can actually get better performance
-turnaround with just 1 dataframe partition during operations.
+with just 1 dataframe partition during operations.
 In practice this is often best left alone for Spark to optimize at runtime, but you do occassionally see applications set this manually.

 Once we have a reference to the `session` variable we can start doing our operations.